norse-rs/ash-window/README.md

 The library exposes two functions:

-- `enumerate_required_extension` returns the required instance extension needed for surface creation from a specific window handle.
+- `enumerate_required_extensions` returns the required instance extensions needed for surface creation from a specific window handle.

 - `create_surface` allows to create a surface from a type implementing `HasRawWindowHandle`